License GuideSOC 29-2043

 How to Get a Emergency Medical Technician License.

-You'll follow a consistent pathway across most states.
+To get your license across most states, you'll follow these steps.
 First, complete accredited education in your field.
 Next, pass a national or state exam.
-You'll then need supervised work experience under a licensed professional.
-A background check happens before licensure.
-After you're licensed, you'll complete continuing education credits before each renewal.
-The exact hours, degree requirements, and experience minimums differ by state, so check your specific state's rules.
+You'll then need supervised experience, the hours required differ by state.
+A background check comes next.
+After you're licensed, you'll complete continuing education before each renewal.
+Requirements shift significantly between states, so check your specific state's minimums for education hours, degree level, and experience duration.

 1